pingcap/tidb-operator/docs/cli-manual.md

 Example:
 ```
-$ tkc debug demo-cluster-tikv-0
+$ tkctl debug demo-cluster-tikv-0
 # you may have to wait a few seconds or minutes for the debug container running, then you will get the shell prompt
 ```

-## tkc ctop [pod_name | node/node_name ]
+## tkctl ctop [pod_name | node/node_name ]

 This command used to view the real-time stats of target pod or node.
-Compare to `kubectl top`, `tkc ctop` provides network and disk stats, which are important for diagnosing TiDB cluster problem.
+Compare to `kubectl top`, `tkctl ctop` provides network and disk stats, which are important for diagnosing TiDB cluster problem.

 | Flags | Shorthand | Description |
 | ----- | --------- | ----------- |